Rishi-D-Projects/feedback-original/README.md

-This repository contains the feedback form starter (created by Rishi Dargad and Adityavikram).
+This repository contains the feedback form project for Git workflow demonstration.